nzzdev/Storytelling-Styleguide/pages/style/scatter-slope.md

 ```html|span-1,no-source,plain
 <div class="stabilityIndex stable">Stable</div>
 ```
 Scatterplots can be a great way to show correlation between variables.
 Keep in mind however, that they are not intuitive for all audiences and can appear to be quite complex.
-Use labeling an annotation in the following ways to help provide guidance.
+Use labeling an annotation in the following ways to help provide guidance and a comfortable entry point.

 ## Axis Labeling

-We offer our readers a comfortable entry point to complex graphics like scatterplots.
 Lower the barriers by summarizing the dimensions used at a highly visible place.
-For better accessibility use everyday language and be more precise elsewhere/later.
+For better accessibility use everyday language and be more precise in the footnote or methodology section.

 ```image
 plain: true